huntdatacenter/docs/docs/governance/lagtun.md

 Items will be floated to members of Lagtun, and one or more resolutions will be added on the topic based on discussions and negotiations.
 A draft resolution will be tabled in the agenda.

-The aim is to float items to member representatives **30 days** before the meeting with the possibility to adjust and propose new resolutions, and to table the draft resolutions with introduction and operational clauses at the latest **10 days** before the meeting.
+The aim is to float items to member representatives one month before the meeting with the possibility to adjust and propose new resolutions, and to table the draft resolutions with introduction and operational clauses at the latest one week before the meeting.

-## Schedule

-Lagtun is scheduled on Thursdays between 9-11 am CET during the Ting weeks.
-Click here to see [upcoming dates](/tingweek/#dates-and-agendas).

-## Records
+### Records

 We document meeting records in addition to the public resolutions.
 These includes backgrounds, draft resolutions, dialogues and discussions, the final resolutions and considerations.
 Advises given during meetings are recorded as "recommendations".
 The records are distributed to all active HUNT Cloud users.

-## Name
+## FAQ

+### I can not participate

+If you are a ticket holder you may choose to attend your self or forward the meeting link to a deputy that represent your organization.

+### I have not received my invitation

+We forward invitations on email addresses that are registered in your Data controller agreement, Services center agreement and Data space agreement.
+[Contact us](/contact) if you have not received your ticket.

+### I can only participate for one hour

+Perfectly fine fine with us.
+If you are interested in the resolutions, we recommend that you prioritize the first hour (9-10 am) where we aim to complete most of the structured agenda.
+If you are interested in unstructured discussion, then we recommend that you prioritize the last hour (10-11 am) where we aim to spend some to most of the time on such unstructured discussions.

+### About the Lagtun name

 We know, Lagtun is difficult to pronounce in english.
 However, in Norwegian it is a word with several meanings that we think capture the soul of this Ting.